Managing The Operating Space Around Your Vehicle for Safer DrivingUpdated Oct. 26, 2020

 When you first begin learning to drive and are getting used to managing space around your vehicle, it can be useful to get a friend or family member to help you mark out your blind zone.
 The blind zone ends where the surface of the pavement becomes visible, so:

-Get your friend to stand against the bumper to the rear of the car while facing you and then walk backwards one step at a time.
+Get your friend to stand against the bumper to the rear of the car while facing you and then walk backward one step at a time.

 As soon as you can see their feet while looking over your shoulder, give them a wave and ask them to mark that spot with a cone or similar device.